Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

+- Saturday's total is one point higher than the combined 64 PPG average of the two teams.

-- The combined points per game average of the two teams, 64, is two points fewer than Saturday's over/under.
+- The 66.3 points per game these two squads have surrendered to opponents this season are 1.3 more than the 65 total in this contest.

-- This contest's over/under is 0.3 points lower than the 66.3 these two squads combine to give up per game in 2021.

-- The average total in Chanticleers games this season is 55.3, 10.7 points fewer than Saturday's over/under of 66 .
+- The average total in Chanticleers games this season is 55.3, 9.7 points fewer than Saturday's total of 65 .

-- The 56.5 PPG average total in Minutemen games this season is 9.5 points fewer than this game's over/under.
+- The 65 total in this game is 8.5 points higher than the 56.5 average total in Minutemen games this season.

 Coastal Carolina Stats and Trends

-- So far this season Coastal Carolina has one win against the spread.

-- The Chanticleers score 43 points per game, three fewer than the Minutemen surrender per contest (46).
+- The Chanticleers average 43 points per game, three fewer than the Minutemen allow per contest (46).

-- When Coastal Carolina puts up more than 46 points, it is 1-0 against the spread and 2-0 overall.

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.